On the central limit question for strictly stationary, reversible Markov chains: Introduction

 \section{Introduction}

-In this paper, for simplicity, every Markov chain (i) is indexed by the set $\bbZ$ of all integers, (ii) is strictly stationary, and (iii) has as its state space either the set $\bbR$ of all real numbers (accompanied by its Borel $\sigma$-field $\cR$) or a finite or countably infinite subset of $\bbR$.
+In this paper, for simplicity, every Markov chain (i) is indexed by the set $\Z$ of all integers, (ii) is strictly stationary, and (iii) has as its state space either the set $\R$ of all real numbers (accompanied by its Borel $\sigma$-field $\cR$) or a finite or countably infinite subset of $\R$.

 Over twenty years ago, in the papers of Roberts and Rosenthal \cite {ref-journal-RR} and Roberts and Tweedie \cite {ref-journal-RT} together, some special theory for Markov chains was developed which included (among other things) some striking results for strictly stationary Markov chains that are reversible.
 Of course the term ``reversible'' simply means that the distribution of the Markov chain as a whole is invariant under a reversal of the ``direction of time''.
 (More on that in Section \ref {sc2}.)\ \ It is well known that some key aspects of the theory in those two papers \cite {ref-journal-RR} and \cite {ref-journal-RT} can be reformulated in the terminology of the dependence coefficients associated with certain strong mixing conditions; see e.g.\ \cite {ref-journal-KM}, \cite {ref-journal-Longla14}, \cite {ref-journal-LP}, or the exposition in \cite {ref-journal-Bradley2021}.
+For example, it has long been well known (see e.g.\ [\cite {ref-journal-Bradley2007}, Theorem 21.19]) that for a given strictly stationary (not necessarily reversible) Markov chain, the ``uniform ergodicity'' condition (which plays a prominent role in \cite {ref-journal-RR} and \cite {ref-journal-RT}) is equivalent to $\beta$-mixing (absolute regularity) with a mixing rate that is at least exponentially fast (``exponential $\beta$-mixing'' for short).